 Think about it – does your child really have a problem with tidiness, or does their room just look a mess because there is nowhere for them to store their possessions?
 There are plenty of storage options you can invest in for your child’s bedroom, whether it is an old-fashioned toy box or floating shelves.
 It is also worth looking at a website like Cuckooland to see if you could buy a bed with storage already built in.
 This saves you a lot of hassle and a lot of these beds look pretty cool, too.

 A naturally messy child is not going to clean their bedroom unless there is something in it for them.
 This doesn’t mean to say that you should bribe them to do so but try and teach them that it’s just one of those things you need to do in life.
 Consider holding back certain privileges until their room has been tidied.
-This will spark them into action, and once they realize how much easier life is with a tidy room, it will soon become second nature to them.
+This will spark them into action, and once they realise how much easier life is with a tidy room, it will soon become second nature to them.